progenetix/bycon/docs/data-summaries.md

 !!! info "Fast Overview Using Test Implementations on Progenetix/beaconPlus"

-    In the spirit of the tried and tested "implementation driven development" we provide full stack implementations on to of the [Progenetix](https://progenetix.org) resource through the [`bycon` framework](https://bycon.progenetix.org).
+    In spirit of the tried and tested "implementation driven development" we provide full stack implementations on top of the [Progenetix](https://progenetix.org) resource through the [`bycon` framework](https://bycon.progenetix.org).

     The examples below link to the staging instance of Progenetix with - fully